codeaucafe/DataDavD/README.md

 ### 👋 Hey there friend!!!
 My name is **David Dansby**.
 Sometimes I go by DataDavd or datadavd online (a relic from data engineering days).
-I am a self-taught software engineer at Atlassian working to ensure Bitbucket data is secure.
+I am a self-taught software engineer at Atlassian working on Jira Align.
 I have a strong passion for secure data processing systems, Go, Python, and limited single-origin coffees.
 When time allows you can find me tinkering with one of my split mechanical keyboards.
 Given I just bought a house, I’ve recently been getting into home automation (Alexa-based); ask about my 40+ smart home devices I have connected.

-### 💪 I’m currently working remotely at Atlassian as a Backend Software Engineer on Jira Align.
+### 💪 I’m currently working remotely at Atlassian as a Software Engineer on Jira Align.
 Previously, I worked on the Bitbucket Cloud Data Privacy and Security team.
 And before that, I was a data engineer on the Data Analytics and Engineering team at Atlassian that owned the core data pipelines (we typically ingested 500GB+ of data each day into our pipelines; and processed even more!!!).

 ### :mount_fuji: I'm located in the greater Seattle area; beautiful Edmonds to be specific.